8 Internet of Things Threats and Risks to Be Aware of

-A business’s attack surface is the sum of vulnerabilities that are currently present on their network, both physical and digital.
-This can be vulnerabilities from within their endpoint devices (computers, tablets) or from the software and hardware used to conduct business.
-While each device is typically protected through a security software, they are still apt to a series of added threats and vulnerabilities through their connection to the IoT.
+A business’s attack surface is the sum of vulnerabilities that are currently present on its network, both physical and digital.
+This can be vulnerabilities from within endpoint devices (computers, tablets, etc.) or from the software and hardware used to conduct business.
+While each device is typically protected through security software, they are still apt to a series of added threats and vulnerabilities through their connection to the IoT.
 The Open Web Application Security Project (OWASP) provides a broad consensus of the current threats and vulnerabilities within the surfaces, which we have condensed into 3 main categories to outline.

 Devices inevitably have vulnerabilities embedded within their memory systems, physical and web interface, network services, and firmware.
 This allows hackers to easily exploit systems within the devices’ outdated components and insecure default settings with update mechanisms.
 When managing vulnerabilities throughout your network’s devices, continuous monitoring is essential.

 Attacks can originate from the channels that connect IoT devices.
 This presents serious threats to the security of the entire system and creates a potential for spoofing and Denial-of-Service (DoS) attacks.
 These threats and attacks lay the foundation for an unstable network surface.